inverse-inc/ansible-role-gitlab-buildpkg-tools/README.md

 Install a [gitlab-buildpkg-tools PPA](http://orange-opensource.gitlab.io/gitlab-buildpkg-tools/) and packages built with [gitlab-buildpkg-tools](https://gitlab.com/Orange-OpenSource/gitlab-buildpkg-tools) in a pipeline.

+This role supports also:

+* installing additional repositories
+* installing GPG keys
-This role supports also installing additional repositories, GPG keys or packages to meet dependencies of built packages in pipeline.
+* installing packages to meet dependencies of built packages in pipeline
+* enable or disable repositories for EL

 Requirements
 ------------